Skip to main content

 Warning

-- If the DIP switch state is changed, the RS232 firmware must be re-flashed.
-Otherwise, communication will fail.
+• If the DIP switch state is changed, the RS232 firmware must be re-flashed.
+Otherwise, communication will not be possible.

-- If the correct firmware was previously flashed and the DIP switches have not been changed, re-flashing is not necessary.
+• If the correct firmware has been previously flashed and the DIP switches have not been changed, re-flashing is unnecessary.

 Connecting Cables

-- Keep Power Off: The device must remain powered off throughout the entire connection process.
+1. Keep Power Off: The device must not be powered on during the entire wiring process.

-- Insert the cable's male connector into the corresponding port on the toolboard.
+• Insert the male connector of the cable into the corresponding interface on the toolboard.

-- Insert the cable's female connector into the corresponding port on the UTOR module.
+• Insert the female connector of the cable into the corresponding interface on the UTOR module.

-- Use a multimeter in buzzer/continuity or resistance mode to measure between the following two points:
+• Use a multimeter in continuity/resistance mode to measure the following two points:

-- It is essential to ensure continuity between these grounds (resistance close to 0Ω).
+• Ensure continuity between the two grounds (resistance close to 0Ω).
 If there is no continuity, communication cannot be established.
-Please check if the wiring is complete and secure.
+Check that the wiring is complete and secure.

 🔴 Important Preparation